shaheennabi/shaheennabi/README.md

 <br>
-* I am a fast learner, I know the things current AI is build atop of *
+* I am a fast learner, I know the things current systems are build atop of *
 </br>
  🚀
 =======